Spencer-png/Gamesense/README.md

 ## IF LUA'S DONT LOAD
-the libs for luas are in the folder named "gamesense" Just put that folder here   C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive
+the libs for luas are in the folder named "gamesense" Just put that folder here

+   C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive - This is the same location as luas

 ## For injector!